 Many people are surprised to hear that vegetation – mainly mosses and lichens – manages to grow on the Antarctica mainland.
-These relatively simple photosynthesising organisms have been the focus of 27 years of study by Waikato University’s Allan Green and his co-workers and students from New Zealand, Spain, Austria, Germany and Australia.
+These relatively simple photosynthesising organisms were the focus of 30+ years of study by Waikato University’s Allan Green and his co-workers and students from New Zealand, Spain, Austria, Germany and Australia.

 Lichens – which are actually algal/fungal symbionts – can be active even when it’s extremely cold.
 They’ve been found photosynthesising in temperatures as low as -17ºC.
 But mosses don’t have this ability.
 While they endure the bitterly cold winters by dehydrating and entering a state of dormancy, in summer they are active and, in this state, can be damaged by sub-zero temperatures of only -3 to -5ºC.
 How do they manage to survive?

 It seems that, during the summer, Antarctic mosses are not actually exposed to temperatures that are significantly below freezing.
 Studying the mosses in Taylor Valley, in the Dry Valleys at 77º South, Allan’s team showed that, during December, the mosses had temperatures that were warmer than the air in both day and ‘night’ (when it is still light, but the sun is at such a low angle that it has only a slight warming effect).

 The following data are from measurements taken over a 10-day period in December.

 Light intensity (red), moss temperature (blue) and air temperature (green), December 14-24.

 These data show that, late each day, the temperature of the mosses falls rapidly as the light intensity (PPFD) declines, but stops once the mosses reach freezing point.
 The plants stay at that temperature all ‘night’ until the sun rises higher in the sky next morning.